Transit Systems of Germany

 438 photos

-Dresden is a city that is undergoing changes since the unification of Germany.
-Dresden still retains its extremely large Strassenbahn network.
-The entire city is under re-construction.
+Dresden is a city that is changing the unification of Germany.
+Dresden still retains its extensive Strassenbahn network.
+The entire city is under reconstruction.
 The tram lines are being renovated and re-equipped.

 31 photos

 This city has a tightly integrated U-Bahn/S-Bahn system.
-The U-Bahn is also called Hochbahn, which means elevated, or high road/way.
-When the system opened in 1912 a good portion of the line was elevated outside of city center.
+The U-Bahn is called Hochbahn, which means elevated or high road/way.
+When the system opened in 1912, much of the line was elevated outside the city center.

 75 photos